 The project is open to public consultation until the end of the month.

-Mr Micalos spent 15 years in the property industry before founding his own boutique development business, and this month announced a partnership with national real estate network The Agency, which is looking to expand into the resilient and stable Canberra market.
+Mr Micalos spent 15 years in the property industry before founding his own boutique development business.